KIKW12/Prometheus/README.md

 - **Tailwind CSS** - Utility-first CSS framework
 - **Lucide React** - Beautiful icon set

-### LATAM Tech Community
+### Tech Community

-- Inspired by the needs of LATAM recruiters and developers
+- Inspired by the needs of recruiters and developers
 - Built for the WhatsApp-first communication culture
 - Addressing real pain points in regional hiring